demisto/content-docs/docs/dev-setup.md

 ### demisto-sdk
 As part of the bootstrap script it will install the `demisto-sdk` inside the virtual env.
 This is our dev tool that will make your lives easier during the contribution process. `demisto-sdk` can be used to run validation rules, run linting and generate new content.
 Read more about the `demisto-sdk` at https://github.com/demisto/demisto-sdk.

 **Congratulations!** You now have a fully configured virtual env, where you can run our different validation and utility scripts.
-For example, to convert an exported yml integration to our [package (directory) format](../package_directory_structure), you can use the `split-yml` command of the `demisto-sdk` script.
+For example, to convert an exported yml integration to our [package (directory) format](../package_directory_structure), you can use the `split-yml` command of the `demisto-sdk` utility.
 Try:
 ```
 demisto-sdk split-yml --help
 ```